michigan-traffic-lab/ROCO/README.md

     - level 2 - a traffic accident
 - Reason: A label that describes the reason for the traffic conflict.
     - 0 - entering a roundabout without yielding to the circulating vehicles
-    - 1 - unnecessary stop in the circle
+    - 1 - unnecessary deceleration in the circle
     - 2 - improper lane use
     - 3 - secondary conflicts.
 The conflict is caused by previous events, like a previous conflict or previous crash
     - 4 - others
 - The effect of the conflict on the traffic flow:
     - 0 - the traffic flow is not affected
     - 1 - one or two vehicles are forced to slow down in the circle due to the conflict
-    - 2 - one or two vehicles are forced to stop in the circle due to the conflict
-    - 3 - three or more vehicles are forced to slow down or stop in the circle due to the conflict
+    - 2 - three or more vehicles are forced to slow down or stop in the circle due to the conflict

 In the CSV file, the columns are:
 ```